Continuous Hamiltonian dynamics on digital quantum computers without discretization error

 \textbf{\emph{Continuous time limit.}}---We now consider a Hamiltonian $H$ that we write as a linear combination of $N$ operators $O_n$ that satisfy $O_n^2=I$, i.e.

-which is always possible since a Hamiltonian can be written as a sum of products of Pauli matrices.
-We would like to compute the expectation value of an observable $\mathcal{M}$ within the wave function $|\psi(t)\rangle=e^{iHt}|\psi(0)\rangle$ obtained by continuous time evolution.
-According to the Trotter-Suzuki formula, we can write
+which is always possible by writing it as a sum of product of Pauli matrices.
+We would like to compute the expectation value of a unitary $\mathcal{M}$ within the wave function $|\psi(t)\rangle=e^{iHt}|\psi(0)\rangle$.
+According to the Trotter-Suzuki formula, we have